 Fall is my favorite time for baking and cooking pumpkin recipes.
 Sweet recipes, savory recipes, pumpkin is that flavorful stereotypical fall food.
 I pulled all of my best gluten free pumpkin recipes together in one place to make it easier for you to find them all.

-Pumpkin is considered a winter squash and its peak growing season is the end of August throughout the winter months.
-Pumpkin works beautifully in both sweet recipes and savory.
+Pumpkin is considered a winter squash, and its peak growing season is at the end of August throughout the winter months.
+Pumpkin works beautifully in both sweet and savory recipes.
 It is full of nutrition and is easy to hide in desserts as a way to sneak in veggies!

-Check out some of my most popular gluten free winter squash recipes for some great sweet and savory recipe ideas!
+Check out some of my most popular gluten-free winter squash recipes for great sweet and savory recipes!

-I love to cook and bake with pumpkin and you can definitely bake with it year round.
-That being said, it can be difficult to find fresh pumpkin all year round.
-I tend to use canned pumpkin in the spring and summer months when I am craving something with pumpkin.
+I love to cook and bake with pumpkin; you can definitely bake with it year-round.
+That being said, it can be difficult to find fresh pumpkins all year round.

 How do you cut a pumpkin?